MohistMC/MohistWiki/config/mohist-yml-1.12.2.md

   - `check_update_auto_download: false`
     #: Automatically download when new version is detected
   - `realtimeticking: false`
-    #: realtime？ This feature comes from SpongeForge
+    #: realtime game running (instead of game ticking).
+This feature comes from SpongeForge
   - `watchdog_mohist: false`
     #: Mohist's watchdog
   - `watchdog_spigot: true`
-    #: Spigot'swatchdog
+    #: Spigot's watchdog
   - `showlogo: true`
     #: The character LOGO you will see when running Mohist